 1. Join Book Swap Sites

-If you are a fan of Christian fiction and nonfiction, you are going to want to join Tyndale Rewards.
-You earn points that you can then cash out for books, bibles, devotionals, and even books on CD’s.
+If you are a fan of Christian fiction and nonfiction, you are going to want to join My Reader Rewards Program.
+You earn points that you can then cash out for books, bibles, devotionals, and even books on CDs.

 3. Use the Free Kindle App to Read Free Kindle Titles